Two Day Lower Kern Trip Details

 Personal Information Form and Waiver

 Each member of your party needs to completely fill out, read, understand and sign our Personal Information and Participant Agreement Form.
 A timely submission allows us to plan for any special needs.
-Joining a party?
-Please put the group organizers name in the “Name of Group Organizer” field located in the waiver.

 Park your car at the back of the building and register inside.
 Although our parking lot is on private property, it is near a busy road.
 Do not leave valuables in your vehicle and make sure it is securely locked.
 No overnight camping is allowed at our parking area.

 There are plenty of lodging and camping options in the Kern River Valley.
 View our lodging guide here.
 View our camping guide here.

 Glass is Prohibited

 All glass is prohibited in the Sequoia National Forest including our campground.
 This ban includes glass beer and wine bottles.